 What can you do to help them learn?
 Be consistent.
 Try not to raise your voice louder and louder with each test.
 Set clear boundaries for behavior and stick to them every time.
 By holding your ground when your son asks for ice cream before dinner, you teach him that there are firm limits around mealtimes.
 If you keep your cool when you take away the toy he’s throwing, he learns that throwing the toy is not okay and that you can be trusted to stay calm and take action – even when he loses control.

 The big picture.

-These tests can be hard, but it helps to remember that they are serving a bigger purpose.
-It’s not always easy to keep calm and respond in a consistent way to your child, especially when it might be the fourth time she’s tested you in the last our.
+These tests can be hard, but it helps to remember that they serve a bigger purpose.
+It’s not always easy to keep calm and respond in a consistent way to your child, especially when it might be the fourth time she’s tested you in the last hour.
 Your child is learning about you.
-She’s learning what you expect from her, and what you’re like when you’re upset with her.
+She’s learning what you expect from her and what you’re like when you’re upset with her.
 When you react to your child’s “bad behavior” by calmly and clearly letting her know the rules instead of yelling or screaming, you teach her that you are consistent, fair, and firm.
 The end result is that your child learns to trust you.

 Helpful parenting tips

-Your child is also learning what things are safe to do and what are not.
-She may want to try something that is dangerous.
+Your child is also learning what is safe to do and what is not.
+She may want to try something dangerous.
 She may run into the street, jump into a lake or pool, or put something harmful into her mouth.
 Kids are curious about everything.
-It is up to you and the other adults who take care of her to watch her at all times and keep her safe.
+It is up to you and the other adults who care for her to watch her at all times and keep her safe.

 - Expect your toddler to test you often.
 This is normal.
 She is curious and learning how to react when she tries something you don’t want her to do.

-- Every time your child tests you, try to respond in a consistent and loving way.
+- Every time your child tests you, try to respond consistently and lovingly.
 Clear and firm boundaries for behavior are best.